murrayds/ualbany_cinf_131/assignments/assignment-5.md

 install.packages("tidyverse")
 ```

-**`"Error: 'customer_personality.tsv' does not exist in current working directory"`**
+**`"Error: 'customers.xlsx' does not exist in current working directory"`**

-This means R cannot find your TSV file.
+This means R cannot find your file.
 Check the following:

 1. Did you download the file and save it?
 2. Is your working directory set to the folder where you saved the file?
 Run `getwd()` to check.
 3. Does the filename match exactly?
-TSV files end in `.tsv`, not `.csv`
+Excel files end in `.xlsx`, not `.csv`

 Use `Session > Set Working Directory > Choose Directory` to navigate to the correct folder, then try loading the data again.